Soros-backed anti-Brexit group targets lawmakers in push for new referendum

 The group intends to campaign to persuade both Conservative and Labour Members of Parliament to back its demands for a second referendum.

-Soros has angered some Brexit supporters who say he is seeking to undermine the outcome of the 2016 referendum which resulted in a 52-48 percent result in favor of leaving the EU.
+Soros has angered some Brexit supporters who say he is seeking to undermine the outcome of the 2016 referendum which resulted in a 52-48 percent result in favour of leaving the EU.

 Malloch Brown defended taking money from the Hungarian financier, saying he has a home in London, he went to university there and his business has an office in the city.